 |HSBC Bank Plc|

-Spyros Papadopoulos has over 18 years’ experience in alternative investments.
+Spyros has 20 years of experience in alternative investments.
 He began his career in Private Banking, first with Citigroup in London and Geneva, where he was the key contributor to the development of both the Spanish and Greek Wealth Management Desks, and then with Société Générale in Athens, where he was instrumental to the expansion of the Greek Private Banking division.
 Spyros resigned from Private Banking in 2006 to set up an asset management company for Deloitte, before returning to London as Director of the hedge fund Absolute Return Partners.
-He left to found Synthesis in June 2009.
+He left to set-up Synthesis in June 2009.
 His clients came through unscathed, and indeed profited, from the crises of 2000-02 and 2008.
-Spyros holds the Investment Management Certificate of the CFA-Society of the UK.
+Spyros holds the Investment Management Certificate of the CFA-Society of the UK

 With more than 15 years broad experience in the legal and financial sectors, Joseph is an experienced management professional, having grown, re-organised and co-ordinated a number of funds, businesses, teams and departments, with full P&L responsibility and an excellent track record.
 A key element of his work has been doing business face to face internationally, having undertaken business trips across five continents to more than 50 countries, and with clients in more than 150.
 In 2015, he founded Old Park Lane Consultancy Ltd, through which he consults on fund structuring, capital raising, product development, international business and communications for a number of clients.